Opportunities - Guideposts Trust

 This job description is not exhaustive but is provided to assist the post holder to know and understand the main duties of their role.
 Responsibilities may be subject to review and may be varied in emphasis depending on operational requirements.
 It may be amended from time to time in discussion with the post holder.

-Bank Hub Support Worker – Witney
+Bank Hub Support Worker – WITNEY

 Job Title: Support Worker – Bank